-Looking first at the motor of the Titan desk, it was a good size and during testing the desk operated at an efficient speed.
-The motor was held in a plastic box that included molded foam to dampen some of the sound from the motor.
+Looking first at the motor of the Titan desk, it was a good size and during testing, the desk operated at an efficient speed.
+The motor was held in a plastic box that included molded foam to dampen some of the sounds from the motor.
 Overall, this was a good design and hid the silver motor from the outside of the desk.

 Considering the extremely low dynamic load capacity of 88 lbs., the low-quality gear system was the likely cause.
 If the OEM was trying to protect themselves, rating their desk at this low of capacity would ensure they are not responsible for gear failure.

 The glide systems inside an electric standing desk are one of the most important components of the desk.
 They are also one of the most unknown components to the general public.
 These small plastic parts are needed for two major reasons; creating a custom fit between two different sized tubes and as a natural lubricant between the metal parts.
 If you don’t get the fit right, desks will have play here and that can be a major issue for stability at standing height.
 Cheap glides also tend to break down faster which will only create more stability problems over time.

 The glide system found on the Titan was like that on the JieCang frames we have tested.
 It had a similar upper and lower glide setup, using low quality plastics throughout.
 One key advantage over the JieCang models was that the Titan Fitness desk didn’t include excessive amounts of lubrication throughout.
 This was a big surprise to me since almost all of the low-cost desks I have tested had this problem.